Winning games for bounded geodesics in moduli spaces of quadratic differentials: Strong and absolute winning sets

-In the game played with quadratic differentials on a higher genus surface we have the same criterion for a Teichm\"uller geodesic to lie in a compact set as the above criterion for fractions.
-This is given in Proposition~\ref{equiv cond}.
+In the game played with quadratic differentials on a higher genus surface, we have a similar criterion as for the torus, given by Proposition~\ref{equiv:cond} that for a Teichm\"uller geodesic to lie in a compact set in the stratum, the direction is far from the direction of a saddle connection.
 This says that in order to show this set is winning we want to find a strategy giving us a point far from the direction of any saddle connection.
-Unlike the genus $1$ case we have the major complication that directions of saddle connections in general need not be separated.
-It may happen that on some flat surfaces there are many intersecting short saddle connections.
+Unlike the genus one case we have the major complication that directions of saddle connections in general need not be separated in the sense that the angle between them need {\em not} be at least a constant over the product of their lengths as it is in the case of tori.
+Equivalently, it may happen that on some flat surfaces there are many intersecting short saddle connections.
 This forces us to consider {\em complexes} of saddle connections that become simultaneously short under the geodesic flow.
 We call these complexes {\em shrinkable}.
-We can think of a complexes as determining a subset of the hyperbolic plane, analogous to horocycles, consisting of points where every edge is short under the flow $g_tr_\theta q$.

-The process of combining a pair of shrinkable complexes of a certain level or complexity to build a shrinkable complex of higher level is given by Lemma~\ref{lem:combine} with the preliminary Lemma~\ref{lem:sigma}.
-These ideas are not really new; having appeared in several papers beginning in \cite{KMS}.
+An important tool is a process of combining a pair of shrinkable complexes of a certain level or complexity to build a shrinkable complex of higher level.
+This is given by Lemma~\ref{lem:combine} with the preliminary Lemma~\ref{lem:sigma}.
+These ideas are not really new; having appeared in several papers beginning with \cite{KMS}.